-The measurement of basic earnings per share is based on the Group's profit or loss for the year attributable to equity holders of the parent and the weighted average number of shares outstanding in the year.
-When measuring diluted earnings per share, earnings and the average number of shares are revalued to consider the effect of potential ordinary shares that are sourced from warrants issued to employees during the reporting period.
-The dilution from warrants is based on the measurement of how many shares could hypothetically have been purchased in the period at an exercise price and value of the remaining shares pursuant to IFRS 2 Share-based Payment.
+The measurement of earnings per share before dilution is based on the Group's profit or loss for the year attributable to equity holders of the parent and the weighted average number of shares outstanding in the year.
+When measuring earnings per share after dilution, earnings and the average number of shares are revalued to consider the effect of potential ordinary shares that are sourced from warrants issued to employees during the reporting period.
+The dilution from the warrants is based on a calculation of how many shares could hypothetically have been purchased during the period at the exercise price and the value of the remaining services in accordance with IFRS 2 Share-based Payment.
 Those shares that could not be acquired result in dilution.
 That number of warrants, and thus shares, that would have been vested if that degree of satisfaction of the vesting conditions applicable at the end of the current reporting period also applied at the end of the vesting period are also included.
-Potential ordinary shares are only considered diluting in those periods when they result in a lower gain or loss per share.
+Potential ordinary shares are considered as diluting only during periods when it leads to a lower gain or greater loss per share.